MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/access-denied-error-thrown-rpc-runtime.md

 _**Topic Last Modified:** 2010-08-26_

-The Microsoft Exchange Best Practices Analyzer Tool issues an RPC ping to each of the RPC interfaces that are used by Microsoft Office Outlook to connect to the Mailbox server.
-When the RPC ping request fails with the RPC status 0x5, the Exchange Remote Connectivity Analyzer tool displays the following error message:
+The Microsoft Remote Connectivity Analyzer issues an RPC ping to each of the RPC interfaces that are used by Microsoft Office Outlook to connect to the Mailbox server.
+When the RPC ping request fails with the RPC status 0x5, the Microsoft Remote Connectivity Analyzer tool displays the following error message:

 "Access is denied error (0x5) was thrown by the RPC runtime."